CruGlobal/missionhub-web-experimental-deprecated/Readme.md

 2. Clone this repo and open a terminal in that folder.
 3. Run `npm install` to install the command line tools.
 4. Run `bower install` to install the web app dependencies.
-5. Run `gulp server`.
+5. Run `gulp serve`.
 This command will run a local server and open a browser tab with live reloading.